-The clock has been a feature of the Teddington Memorial Hospital’s roof since the Hospital was built in 1928, when it was presented to the Hospital by Mr Ernest Parrent (nephew of Mrs May) of Marie Lodge, Oxford Road, Teddington, in memory of the May family who were Nursery (Horticulturists) of Connaught Road, Teddington.
+The Hospital Clock has been a feature of the Teddington Memorial Hospital’s roof since the Hospital was built in 1928, when it was presented to the Hospital by Mr Ernest Parrent (nephew of Mrs May) of Marie Lodge, Oxford Road, Teddington, in memory of the May family who was Nursery (Horticulturists) of Connaught Road, Teddington.